Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 On the flip side, though, you’ll end up paying more for the smaller Pixel 6 if you buy through AT&T or Verizon, as these carriers are selling the mmWave variants which cost $100 more than unlocked models.
 Worse, AT&T has been noted to sell all of their Pixel 6 phones for $40 more than any other retailer or carrier, for whatever reason.

-Latest update: As of November 1, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest high-end flagship.
-Of particular note, Verizon is the only carrier offering the Pixel 6 Pro in Sorta Sunny, though on a slight backorder.
-AT&T and Verizon are also the only carriers to offer the Pixel 6 Pro in Cloudy White, albeit with a longer multi-week backorder.
+Latest update: As of November 3, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest high-end flagship.
+Of particular note, Verizon is the only carrier offering the Pixel 6 Pro in both Sorta Sunny and Cloudy White, but all of the carrier’s options are currently on backorder to December.
+Meanwhile, AT&T also offers the Pixel 6 Pro in Cloudy White, albeit with a longer multi-week backorder than the Stormy Black.

 Luckily, if you’re trying to get the smaller Pixel 6, just about every carrier you can think of has the phone in stock.
-It’s just a matter of how picky you are about the color, with smaller carriers often only offering the Stormy Black colorway.
+It’s just a matter of how picky you are about the color.
+Currently, T-Mobile and Verizon are the only two carriers offering the Pixel 6 in Sorta Seafoam.
+Unfortunately, not a single carrier is currently taking orders for the Kinda Coral Pixel 6.

 AT&T